 I mentioned at the beginning that we WAY underestimated the budget.
 As it is we’ll probably spend double what we initially thought.
 Some expenses are self-inflicted: we keep adding things to the to-do list.
 Some I should have thought of: like the pod rental.
 And some have come along not so much for the house, but for us.

 The workers began demolishing our house just after Martin Luther King Day.
 We’re now entering month three of our house being completely torn asunder.
 The living room currently acts as a storage shed for twenty five boxes of hardwood.
 Deal Girl hasn’t had a proper bedroom in six weeks.
 And the rest of the house is in various stages of disarray.
 Deal Dad and the kids notice, but not the way I do living in the house 24 hours a day.

-The sanity saving mattress runs (SSMR) began as favors to friends who ran for Hyatt status in Jan and Feb.
-I have a Category 1 Hyatt not ten minutes from the house so I completed check-ins for seven different friends and logged over twenty nights in two months.
+The sanity saving mattress runs (SSMR) began as favors from friends who ran for Hyatt status in Jan and Feb.
+I have a Category 1 Hyatt not ten minutes from the house so I logged over twenty nights in two months.
 We slept in the room about half the time, but I utilized the quiet during the day every chance I could.

 One day it was a real lifesaver as Deal Kid had the flu.
 The last thing he needed on top of a 102 degree fever was active construction!
 The SSMR came to the rescue so he could sleep out the fever in a quiet and clean bedroom- even if it was bedroom #702.